Documentation structure

 xml:id structure

-The PHP is complex, and uses xml:id extensively.
-For chunking, linking and XInclude purposes.
-So some care is necessary to avoid collisions.
-There are two pseudo-types of IDs used in manuals.
+The PHP Manual is complex, and uses xml:ids extensively, for various purposes.
+So some care is necessary to avoid failures.
+There are two types of xml:ids used in manuals.

-• Structural IDs: IDs that are present on structural elements of DocBook XML (like <chapter>, <section> and so on);
+• Structural IDs: IDs that are present on structural elements of DocBook XML (like <chapter>, <section> and so on), that are used for linking and chunking;

 • XInclude IDs: IDs that are used as target of XIncludes.

-Structural IDs are in the pattern id.id, while XInclude IDs use the pattern structural.id..local.name.
-That is, Structural IDs, the name parts are separated with a single dot, while XInclude IDs start with an Structural ID, an .. separator, and a local path suffix.
+Structural IDs are in the pattern id.id (always one dot as separator), while XInclude IDs use the pattern structural.id..local.name.
+That is, for Structural IDs the name parts are separated with a single dot, while XInclude IDs are composed of an Structural ID prefix, a double dot separator, and a named suffix.

 Table of Contents